 That previous paragraph is a conservative fantasy in this state, of course.
 Property, income and sales taxes have roughly equal portions of tax collections in this state.
 Eliminating one would force the state to increase rates so that collections of the other two increased by one-sixth each to make up the difference.
 Moreover, in an era of growing Internet sales, perhaps the sales tax is an outmoded way to collect tax revenue.
 Given that property taxes receive the most complaints from state taxpayers, tax changes to increase property taxes substantially would make that option, to say the least, unpalatable to most state legislators.
 And, as I've argued in this space before, actually cutting taxes and spending is contrary to our state's political culture, including that of the party that is supposed to be about cutting taxes and spending.
 (Which party was in power in the Legislature when the Taxpayer Bill of Rights referendum proposal died?)

-those who want to cut taxes and government spending in Wisconsin have to fight our ancestry and history, plus 2,292 units of government, plus organizations that believe that your taxes aren't high enough.
+Then again, cutting taxes and government spending seems increasingly a conservative fantasy.
+As I wrote on Tax Freedom Day, those who want to cut taxes and government spending in Wisconsin have to fight our ancestry and history, plus 2,292 units of government, plus organizations that believe that your taxes aren't high enough.
 On that cheery note, Happy Cost of Government Day.